golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 There is no obvious solution here, we have many different tradeoffs to consider.
 So, what do we really want to achieve?

-1. We want to maximize the adoption of the few early node indices APIs.
+1. We want to maximize the adoption of the few early Network Insights APIs.

     Every early adopter of e.g. the provider benchmarks [GAP-10](https://github.com/golemfactory/golem-architecture/pull/33) will be priceless.
     If we go in the "here is some poorly documented API, have fun" direction, we won't have many adopters.
 If we provide a nice, convenient